boyney123/generator-create-docusaurus/README.md

 # The problem

-When building tools for developers we should really write documentation on how to use our tools.
+When building tools & APIS for developers it is important that we write some documentation on how to use it.

 [Docusaurus](https://docusaurus.io/) is a great tool to help building documentation websites, but you still have to edit various files to get it ready for production.

-This project was created to enable fast development of documentation websites combining different technologies.
+This project was created to bootstrap your documentation website.

 # This solution

-This project uses [Docusaurusoc](https://docusaurus.io/) combined with [yeoman](https://yeoman.io/) to enable rapid spin up of documentation sites.
+This project uses [Docusaurus](https://docusaurus.io/) combined with [yeoman](https://yeoman.io/) to enable the rapid spin up of documentation websites.

 This project was inspired and uses code from: